Seven great examples of custom diagrams and graphs usage for business

 On the other hand, the great advantage is the possibility to model the process via interactive flowcharts.

-Using process flow diagrams enables savings in time and labor by dividing works between project members, and using various data sources.
-To make the diagram amenable for comparison the user can benefit from various types of colorings, shapes, or links.
+Using process flow diagrams enables savings in time and labor by dividing work between project members and using various data sources.
+To make the diagram amenable for comparison, the user can benefit from various types of colorings, shapes, or links.

 • Adornments to draw attention to the drag & drop functionality.
 For full interactivity, the user can attach the chart to the object (node), add graphics, or rates.